pquerna/ffjson/README.md

 ## Does ffjson add generics to Go?
 No.

 ## Improvements, bugs, adding features, and taking ffjson new directions!

 Please [open issues in Github](https://github.com/pquerna/ffjson/issues) for ideas, bugs, and general thoughts.
 Pull requests are of course preferred :)

+## Similar projects

+* [go-codec](https://github.com/ugorji/go/tree/master/codec#readme).
+Very good project, that also allows streaming en/decoding, but requires you to call the library to use.
+* [megajson](https://github.com/benbjohnson/megajson).
+This has limited support, and development seems to have almost stopped at the time of writing.

 # Credits